 This is a Guest Post: We appreciate guest authors!
 However, the viewpoints expressed in this blog post may, or may not necessarily reflect the viewpoints of Living Natural Today.

 The decision to reduce one’s carbon footprint can start with simple changes within the home.
 The benefits of making our homes more energy-efficient are threefold.
 We can reduce our usage of resources, save money on our utility bills, and potentially become eligible for tax rebates and incentives.
-While there may be initial costs associated with home improvements, there is the potential for saving a lot more money in the long run.
+While there may be initial costs associated with home improvements, there is the potential for saving a lot more money in the long run when you increase energy efficiency.

 Reducing Water Consumption